Ukraine eyes arbitration if Russia doesn't cut gas price

 Alexei Miller, Gazprom's chief executive officer, said in a Rossiya 24 television interview recorded on Friday and aired on Saturday that Ukraine had accepted the new price.

-"The gas price included in Ukraine's budget is the price that is already at work today, $485, and this confirms one more time that Ukraine recognizes it as a market (price), recognizes the current agreement and is ready to pay that price for our gas," Miller said.
+"The gas price included in Ukraine's budget is the price that is already at work today, $485, and this confirms one more time that Ukraine recognises it as a market (price), recognises the current agreement and is ready to pay that price for our gas," Miller said.

 According to a 2009 contract, the price is calculated on the basis of several fuel product prices and Yatseniuk said there were no economic grounds to increase prices for gas.